On the heals of the news that in the last week 2 people have tried…

 If you want to get notified immediately when Disney makes changes to the new reservation system, don’t forget to sign up for our FREE Weekly E-Mail Newsletter here: Join our E-Mail Newsletter There we’ll make sure you’re up-to-date with all the changes!

-(NEWS 9/10/20) – More Park Pass Reservations Added for All Groups in September, October & November
+(NEWS 11/11/20) – More Park Pass Reservations Added for All Groups in November and December

-As has been the case since the launch of the Park Pass system, reservations are still selling out very quickly, with many days already filling up in recent days for September, October, and even November for the various Reservation Tiers.
+As has been the case since the launch of the Park Pass system, reservations are still selling out very quickly, with many days already filling up for November, and even into December and Early January for some of the Reservation Tiers.

-This has been especially true for Annual Passholders which is always the first group to sell out of reservations.
+This has been especially true for Annual Passholders which is usually the first group to sell out of reservations.
+We have noticed however that with the last few updates it looks like guests in the “Theme Park Tickets” and “Disney Resort Guests” groups are actually starting to sell out more quickly.

-Thankfully, Disney has just added some additional availability for all distribution groups, including Annual Passholders for September, October, and November, with even more availability for Disney’s Hollywood Studios!!
+Thankfully, Disney has just added some additional availability for all distribution groups, including Annual Passholders for the holiday season, and with more availability for Disney’s Hollywood Studios!!

 Hollywood Studios has been the hardest park to get reservations for since it’s the smallest park in Disney World and the extreme popularity of Rise of the Resistance.
 Whenever Disney adds more availability, it sells out almost immediately.

-The update for Annual Passholders added inventory for all 4 parks in September, October and Novembe and these changes go into effect immediately.
+The update for Annual Passholders added inventory for all 4 parks from late November – early December and these changes go into effect immediately.

 The earliest Annual Passholders can get a Park Pass Reservation as of this writing is:

-That is a VAST improvement over what’s been available over the last few weeks.
+That is an improvement over what’s been available over the last few weeks as we see Disney continue to release more passes in waves, us

 Theme Park Tickets